Top 12 Dorm Room Essentials for Freshmen (2026)

 1. Twin XL Sheets: Mellanni TXL Sheet Set (Amazon)

 Expert Tip: While shopping for sheets, your teen might also want to get a comforter, duvet, or blanket if they don’t already have something to bring from home.
-Twin XL size will fit the best, but consider choosing a regular or Queen size to fit future, larger beds.
+Twin XL size will fit the best, but consider choosing a regular or Queen size blanket/duvet to fit larger beds they may be using once they move out of the college dorms.

 2. Utopia Bath Towel 8-Piece Set (Amazon)